cloudfoundry/docs-deploying-cf/openstack/deploying_microbosh.html.md

 ### <a id="openstack_keypairs"></a>OpenStack Key pairs ###

-Create or import a new OpenStack keypair, name it ie `microbosh`.
+Create or import a new OpenStack keypair, name it (e.g. `microbosh`).
 Store the private key in a well know location, as we will need it to deploy Micro BOSH.

 ### <a id="openstack_validate"></a>Validate your OpenStack ###